 Over the years, Apple recruited a number of high-performing individuals from HP, too.
 And HP maintained a campus in Cupertino until 2010, when it sold the land to Apple to build Apple Park.

 Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between the two companies.

 Jobs typically loathed licensing Apple technology, which explains why he was never keen to port Mac OS to other systems.
 He only begrudgingly did this with the NeXTSTEP operating system at NeXT.
 And he immediately canceled the licensed “clone Macs” when he returned to Apple in the late 1990s.

 The Apple iPod + HP marked the only time Jobs ever licensed the official iPod name to another company — although he did license iTunes to Motorola to create the first (sort of) Apple phone.

 Steve Jobs’ smart strategy

 By 2004, Jobs had backed down on his hard-line view that the iTunes Music Store should never be available on a non-Mac computer.
-The service had expanded to Windows PCs in late 2003, although HP was the only Windows manufacturer that got its own iPod variant.
+The service had expanded to Windows PCs in late 2003.
+However, HP was the only Windows manufacturer that ever got its own iPod variant.